 Undergraduates are allocated a Personal Tutor who meets with them during the year to support their academic development.

 A key aspect of any engineering degree is the ability to be able to competently transfer engineering scientific principles into practice.
 Students will be provided with numerous opportunities to develop core technical skills through practical laboratories and design exercises during your degree programme, and will become confident in the use of a wide range of industrial standard engineering design and analysis tools.
-For example, in Stage 1, students would be expected to attend 3 hours of laboratories per week, and in Stage 3, this will rise to 6 hours per week of practical design-build-fly activities.
+For example, in Stage 1, students undertake two lab weeks and in Stage 3, this will rise to 6 hours per week of practical design-build-fly activities.

 - Self-directed study